Tuesday, October 29, 2024

 Andrea Treese Berlin, Senior Counsel, Office of the Inspector General, US Department of Health and Human Services, Washington, DC

-21. There’s Still a Pulse: DOJ Resuscitates Managed Care Enforcement (Advanced)
+21. There’s Still a Pulse: The Government Resuscitates Managed Care Enforcement and Oversight (Advanced)

 John E. Kelly, Barnes & Thornburg LLP, Washington, DC